GrinonBarrett/Taksidos/Grimoires.md

 Grimoires are tomes filled with the details of magical processes.
-Each tome contains 3-5 spells and can provide a +1 bonus to spellchecks with the spells contained therein if one already is knowledgeable in the spell, exactly like the bonus for staves (any feature which pertains to the that bonus pertains to this as well).
+Each tome contains 3-5 spells and can provide a +1 bonus to spellchecks with the spells contained therein if one already is knowledgeable in the spell, exactly like the bonus for staves (any feature which pertains to that bonus pertains to this as well).
 Additionally, if wielded in two hands, it can be studied by one capable of casting spells to cast a spell contained within even if the caster does not know it- but this requires twice as much casting time and foes not allow the spell to be cast beyond the tier it is recorded as within the grimoire.

 A grimoire is sufficient material to study in learning a spell.
 Each spell is recorded with a set tier, which must be at least the minimum tier of the spell.
 This affects the learning time of the spell (some arcanists have been known to express more advanced versions of their spells, being those of a higher tier than minimum, specifically to keep inexperienced studiers from fully understanding them).

 **Generic Grimoires**
 $6,000, 2.5 lbs.
 A generic tome contains 3 randomly determined basic spells at their minimum tier.
 These are often the result of one recording their own notes and transcribing other materials.

+**Tome of the Pyromancer**
+$8,000, 2.5 lbs.
+One of a number of tomes written by one who has become obssessed with fire magic.
+This grimoire contains the following spells at the indicated tiers;
+* Decumbustion, 3rd
+* Dragon's Breath, 2nd
+* Flameward, 1st
+* Lava Axe, 2nd

+**Tome of the Thermotiurgist**
+$ 8,000, 3 lbs
+A more intensive study of a grimoire.
+This is engaged in magics involving thermal energy.
+This grimoire contains the following spells at the indicated tiers;
+* Everwarmth, 1st
+* Faux Fos, 1st
+* Frostbite, 2nd
+* Sphere of Oppressive Cold, 3rd

 **Tome of Voices**
 $10,000, 2.5 lbs.